albertllousas/hexagonal-workshop/workshop_steps/hexagonal/3_database_type_change.md

 ## What did we do here?

-We just did the most important thing in hexagonal architecture, dependency inversion, now we have:
+We just did the most important thing in hexagonal architecture, apply [dependency inversion principle](https://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html), now we have:

 ```
                 BUSINESS CORE                             INFRASTRUCTURE